Conception Vessel 15, Ren-15, is the fifteenth acupuncture point on the Conception Vessel, one of the body’s ‘Extraordinary’ channels.

 Locally and upwards, inside the chest.

 Up to 5 cones.
-Some texts forbid moxa here.
+However, some texts forbid moxa here.

 The point is one example of points for opening the orifices of the Heart, meaning it helps to clear Phlegm from the Heart.
 That means it helps many situations of unclear mind, including: